boylesoftware/x2node-tutorial/README.md

 );
 ```

 You may notice that we added a synthetic primary key to the order items table, which is technically not needed for a fully normalized schema.
-We will need it later, however, as the framework will be relying on it to correctly process changes to the order items.
+The framework, however, requires it&mdash;it needs it to be able to detect changes in complex list elements such as the order items.

 At the moment, the framework does not have a module that generates database schema for you automatically.
 We may develop such module in some future, but in any case, we recommend maintaining the database schema as a separate piece of your project.
 Yes, it introduces a task of maintaining your data sotrage definition in sync in two separate places&mdash;the database and your application&mdash;but it also gives you full control over the data storage intricacies (think indexes, tablespaces, collations, etc.).
 Your DBAs will thank you!